Matth-info/Twitter_M1_IDD_Calvet_Besnier/README.md

 the best data structures to store and process the data depending on the features that we choose to implement.

 How does it work ?
-In the data base there are some accounts you can use for testing features:
+In the database there are some accounts you can use for testing features:
-Id of connection
+Go to the signup feature

-mail and password
+name - mail - password

+Linda	L67@gmail.com - La
-S15@gmail.com    Sa
+Samantha	S88@gmail.com - Sa
+William	W92@gmail.com - Wm
+Oscar	O98@gmail.com - Or
+Jason	J85@gmail.com - Jn
+Monica	M6@gmail.com - Ma
+Sharon	S49@gmail.com - Sn
+David	D9@gmail.com - Dd
-J97@gmail.com    Js
+Jesus	J41@gmail.com - Js

-Home : see the bleats of the friends'bleats
-Profile : see your bleats
-Post a Bleat
-Log out
-Signin
-Signup
-/user/friends
-Home : access to the bleats of friends and search words in bleats or profile in Bleatter User database

-The developement process is still ongoing.
+Kathy	K53@gmail.com - Ky

+IMPORTANT : We use several package that you need to install to execute correctly the program

+numpy
+scipy
+datetime
+hashlib
+networkx
+random
+Levenshtein

+if you want to execute the python file script_data (creating a new table) you need to uncomment the main function and install the following package

+names_dataset
+lorem_text

 Bonus : You should be able to hear a goat bleatting when you push the button submit in the post a bleat